oxinabox/oxinabox.github.io/_posts/2020-04-13-Julia-Antipatterns.md

  - Understandability when used: all functions basically act the same, where as macros can vary a lot, e.g. some arguments might have to be literals, some arguments might replicate function calls if passed in others might not etc. In most cases, as a user I prefer to call a function than a macro.

 ### With that said sometimes there are exceptions
-If something really is very performance critical and one or more of the following applies:
- - The compiler is failing to constant fold, and you can't make it. there is considerable information available at parse time(e.g. literals), that the compiler seems to be failing to take advantage of then you could try a macro (or a generated function).
+If something really is very performance critical and there is considerable information available at parse time (e.g. literals) that the compiler is failing to take advantage of (e.g. by not constant folding them way), then you could try a macro (or a generated function).
 But make absolutely sure to benchmark it before and after.

 **Input:**